-© Commonwealth of Australia, 2018
+© Commonwealth of Australia, 2019

-How to Derive Site-specific Guideline Values for Physical and Chemical Parameters: IESC Information Guidelines Explanatory Note is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
+Deriving site-specific guideline values for physico-chemical parameters and toxicants is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
 For licence conditions see: https://creativecommons.org/licenses/by/4.0/

-This report should be attributed as Huynh T and Hobbs D 2018.
-Site-specific Guideline Values for Physical and Chemical Parameters: IESC Information Guidelines Explanatory Note.
-A report prepared for the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development through the Department of the Environment and Energy.
+This report should be attributed as 'Huynh T and Hobbs D 2019.
+Deriving site-specific guideline values for physico-chemical parameters and toxicants.
+Report prepared for the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development through the Department of the Environment and Energy, Commonwealth of Australia 2019'.
 The Commonwealth of Australia has made all reasonable efforts to identify content supplied by third parties using the following format '© Copyright, [name of third party]'.